MarketWise (NASDAQ:MKTW) Shares Gap Up Following Dividend Announcement

-MarketWise, Inc. (NASDAQ:MKTW – Get Free Report) gapped up before the market opened on Tuesday following a dividend announcement from the company.
+MarketWise, Inc. (NASDAQ:MKTW – Get Free Report) shares gapped up prior to trading on Tuesday following a dividend announcement from the company.
 The stock had previously closed at $1.81, but opened at $1.85.
-MarketWise shares last traded at $1.76, with a volume of 10,912 shares traded.
+MarketWise shares last traded at $1.76, with a volume of 10,912 shares trading hands.

 The newly announced dividend which will be paid on Saturday, May 25th.
-Stockholders of record on Friday, March 15th will be paid a $0.01 dividend.
-This represents a $0.04 dividend on an annualized basis and a dividend yield of 2.17%.
-The ex-dividend date is Thursday, March 14th.
-MarketWise’s dividend payout ratio is presently 18.18%.
+Stockholders of record on Friday, March 15th will be given a dividend of $0.01 per share.
+This represents a $0.04 annualized dividend and a dividend yield of 2.17%.
+The ex-dividend date of this dividend is Thursday, March 14th.
+MarketWise’s dividend payout ratio (DPR) is 18.18%.

-Several research analysts have issued reports on MKTW shares.
-UBS Group lowered shares of MarketWise from a “buy” rating to a “neutral” rating and lifted their price target for the stock from $3.00 to $3.50 in a research report on Friday, December 1st.
-Needham & Company LLC reaffirmed a “buy” rating and set a $3.00 target price on shares of MarketWise in a research report on Monday, November 13th.
+Several analysts recently issued reports on MKTW shares.
+Needham & Company LLC reissued a “buy” rating and issued a $3.00 price target on shares of MarketWise in a research report on Monday, November 13th.
+UBS Group cut MarketWise from a “buy” rating to a “neutral” rating and lifted their target price for the stock from $3.00 to $3.50 in a research note on Friday, December 1st.

 Institutional Inflows and Outflows